Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: Introduction

 Another approach is that the BSs transmit downlink pilots to assist the users in estimating the effective downlink channel gains \cite{ngo2013massive}.
 These pilots can be beamformed using the same precoding as the downlink data, thus the required downlink pilot resources are proportional to the number of users, but will anyway increase the total overhead for CSI acquisition.
-While the use of downlink pilots will improve the estimates of the effective downlink channel gains, the SE might decrease due to the extra overhead \cite{ngo2017no}.
+While the use of downlink pilots will improve the estimates of the effective downlink channel gains when the number of users is small or significantly less than the dimensions of the coherence intervals, the SE might decrease due to the extra overhead when the system simultaneously serves many users \cite{ngo2017no}.
+Downlink pilots is particularly cumbersome in multi-cell systems since there will be pilot contamination and the number of pilots must be dimensioned for the cells with the largest number of active users.

 There exists one more approach, namely blind channel estimation \cite{ngo2015blind}.
 In this approach, the effective downlink channel gains are estimated using the downlink data signals.
 The enabling factor is that the precoding is selected to make the effective downlink channel gains (approximately) positive and real-valued, so that only the amplitude must be estimated.
-An estimation method of this kind was developed for single-cell Massive MIMO systems, without pilot contamination, in \cite{ngo2017no,ngo2015blind}.
+An estimation method of this kind was developed for single-cell Massive MIMO systems in \cite{ngo2017no,ngo2015blind}, but without considering pilot contamination and spatial correlation.

 The method was motivated by asymptotic arguments that are generally not satisfied in Massive MIMO, but was shown to provide better estimates than when using the mean of the effective channel gains.
 The difference was substantial in scenarios without channel hardening.
 The method also performed better than the use of downlink pilots since the blind channel estimation method does not need any extra pilot overhead.
-The blind estimation method was generalized in \cite{pasangi2020blind} to a multi-cell Massive MIMO network with uncorrelated Rayleigh fading channel and maximum ratio (MR) precoding at the BS.
-In this paper, we propose a general multi-cell framework that supports arbitrary correlated Rayleigh fading, arbitrary precoding, and generic pilot assignment among the users,
+The blind estimation method was generalized in \cite{pasangi2020blind} to a multi-cell Massive MIMO network with uncorrelated Rayleigh fading channel and maximum ratio (MR) precoding at the BS. { In this paper, we propose a general multi-cell framework that supports correlated Rayleigh fading, arbitrary linear precoding, and generic pilot assignment among the users.}